-- (d) the directors (or equivalent) of a resident company may sometimes perform CIGA in addition to performing their fiduciary duties for the resident company and thereby reduce or even eliminate the resident company's practical need for full-time employees or an outsourcing arrangement.
-In these cases, the Director may consider evidence of the CIGA performed by the directors (or equivalent) in Barbados. - (e) the Director will need to take outsourcing activity into account in making its determination as to whether a resident company meets the ES Test, and this may include: - (i) identifying cases where outsourcing has taken place; - verifying the accuracy of reports of employee numbers attributable to a resident company where this includes employees of a service provide (rather than counting all employees of a service provider for each entity that engages the service provider); - (iii) verifying if outsourcing of CIGA has taken place outside Barbados; and - (iv) distinguishing cases of genuine outsourcing of non-core activities.
+- (a) CIGA are of central importance in terms of generating income and must be carried out in Barbados; - (b) such activities for a resident company may naturally fluctuate during the course of a fiscal period and from one fiscal period to the next with the result that what is an adequate level of employees/personnel may not be constant during the period or periods; - (c) the Director may consider timesheets or other evidence of relevance when assessing whether a resident company has an adequate number of full-time employees or other personnel with appropriate qualifications or experience in Barbados; - (d) the directors (or equivalent) of a resident company may sometimes perform CIGA in addition to performing their fiduciary duties for the resident company and thereby reduce or even eliminate the resident company's practical need for full-time employees or an outsourcing arrangement.
+In these cases, the Director may consider evidence of the CIGA performed by the directors (or equivalent) in Barbados. - (e) the Director will need to take outsourcing activity into account in making its determination as to whether a resident company meets the ES Test, and this may include: - (i) identifying cases where outsourcing has taken place; - (ii) verifying the accuracy of reports of employee numbers attributable to a resident company where this includes employees of a service provide (rather than counting all employees of a service provider for each entity that engages the service provider); - (iii) verifying if outsourcing of CIGA has taken place outside Barbados; and - (iv) distinguishing cases of genuine outsourcing of non-core activities.